Brass, Nigeria

 Brass is a Local Government Area in Bayelsa State, southern Nigeria.
 Its headquarters are in the town of Twon-Brass on Brass Island along the coast, it has a coastline of approximately 90 km on the Bight of Bonny.
 Much of the area of the LGA is occupied by the Edumanom National Forest.

-It has an area of 1,404 km^{2} and a population of 185,049 at the 2006 census.
+It has an area of 1,404 km^{2} and an estimated population of 426,150 as at 2024.

+The postal code of the area is 562.